 \subsection{Case 1: Lake at rest}

 This test case verifies that the model is \textit{well-balanced}, that is, the exact solution $\mathbf{u}=0$, $h+B=\const$ of the RSW equations is preserved up to machine precision.
 Here, we choose the test case of a resting fluid over a conical shaped mountain.
-The initial velocity is $\mathbf{u}\equiv 0$ and the bottom topography is defined by

-see also Fig.~\ref{fig:lakeMountain}.
+The initial velocity is $\mathbf{u}\equiv 0$ and the bottom topography is defined by \begin{linenomath} \end{linenomath} see also Fig.~\ref{fig:lakeMountain}.
 The total water depth is $D=5960-B$.
-In addition, we carry out a second simulation where we add some white noise to the bottom topography profile, see Fig.~\ref{fig:lakeMountainNoise}, to verify that the model remains well-balanced also for a noisy bottom topography.

-The shallow-water equations are integrated over 15 days.
-In Fig.~\ref{fig:lakeError} and \ref{fig:lakeErrorNoise}, it can be seen that the initial conditions are preserved to the order of machine precision, which verifies that the model is indeed well-balanced.
+In addition, we carry out a second simulation where we add some white noise to the bottom topography profile, see Fig.~\ref{fig:lakeMountainNoise}, to verify that the model remains well-balanced also for a noisy bottom topography. \\ The shallow-water equations are integrated over 15 days.
+The initial conditions are preserved to the order of machine precision, which verifies that the model is indeed well-balanced.